 - Focusing on Principles, Not Rules: While our students thrive in structure, and although rules are closely connected, we aim to teach learning through principles as opposed to rules.
-Since different situations call for differ rules, we find that principles allow for learning to be generalized and applied to multiple situations where the rules may not.
+Since different situations call for different rules, we find that principles allow for learning to be generalized and applied to multiple situations where the rules may not.

-We believe that independence is key to your son having a higher quality of life.
+We believe that independence is key to your child having a higher quality of life.
 Independence is related to autonomy, so this is how we have structured our treatment team approach: by creating the Autonomy Development Model.
 This is completely unique to New Focus Academy and works to increase independence, autonomy, and personal satisfaction for each of our students.

 Clinical Model at New Focus Academy

 The ultimate goal for each of our students is to develop independence in order to be prepared for a successful life.
 We use the Autonomy Development Model to help students reach their highest levels of independence.